LABSS/NetLogo2Mesa/Tutorial.md

 end
 ```

 As usual, let's summarize what this procedure does.
 We randomly iterate among all infected nodes, for each node, we in turn iterate on all its neighbors that are not resistant to the virus.
-For each node we extract a random number from 0 to 100, if this number is less than virus-spread-chance then that node becomes infected.
+For each node, we extract a random number from 0 to 100, if this number is less than virus-spread-chance then that node becomes infected.
 Let's implement it in Python.
 We start by creating a new spread_virus method within the VirusModel class.
 We define a subset of infected nodes via a list comprehension as follow: `[node for node in self.schedule.agents if node.infected]`.
 Remember that the ask primitive takes nodes randomly, to ensure maximum comparability, we do the same thing in Python.
 We can use the numpy.random.default_rng.permutation() function.
 This function performs a shuffle of the list that is passed and returns the shuffled element.
 At this point we iterate over each infected node, for each node we take its non-resistant neighbors and with another list comprehension we iterate over these.
 After that we extract a number from 0 to 100 on a uniform distribution and compare it with the virus_spread_chance attribute of VirusModel.
 If the extracted number is less than virus_spread_chance, the node becomes infected, the virus has spread.

 **Modeler Tip**: If you don't like a uniform distribution and want to customize your virus, [here](https://numpy.org/doc/stable/reference/random/generator.html#distributions) you'll find your bacteriological weapons, go easy on them!